mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/air-gapped-2.1/index.md

     You may need to specify `--kubeconfig=my-air-gap-cluster.conf` for the install.

-1. You can check the status of the install with:
+1. Check the status of the install with:

     ```bash
     helm status kaptain